 You’ll need to:

 – be aged 18-30

 – hold a British Passport with at least at least 6 months validity remaining after your proposed return to the UK

 – have no dependent children

 – be able to show sufficient funds for a return fare and the first part of your stay (we’ll come back to this later…)

 – be of good character and meet the health criteria.

-However, for £330 you can buy your visa from STA Travel, where our expert visa service will help you with every aspect of the application process, and will take the stress out completing the long forms yourself.
+For around £349 you can buy your Working Holiday visa from STA Travel, where our expert visa service will help you with every aspect of the application process and will take the stress out completing the long forms yourself.